-All you do is fill out a short application.
+All you do is fill out a short online form.
 Once you hit submit it takes up to 3 minutes to get a decision.
-If approved you will be redirected to the approving lenders website where you will be presented with the interest rate, payment terms, etc. At that point you are not bound to accept the loan even though you have been approved.
+If approved you will be redirected to the approving lender’s website where you will be presented with the interest rate, payment terms, etc. At that point you are not bound to accept the loan even though you have been approved.

 Yes, we use 128-bit SSL encryption which is an industry standard to encrypt your secure information (such as your bank routing number or social security number).